 Wide-neck baby bottles are smaller and wider than the traditional model.
 The purpose of their design in preventing nipple confusion.
 As such, they are perfect for nursing babies who switch back and forth between breast and bottle feeding frequently.

 A wide opening on the top allows the use of a wider nipple, which hand-in-hand with the bottle, mimics the mother’s breast.
-Most of such nipples is also vented to reduce colic and gas.
+Most of such nipples are also vented to reduce colic and gas.

 Angle-neck bottles have a curved neck, which prevents air bubble formation in the bottle’s nipple.
 Because of this, your baby swallows less air, which leads to a less gassy baby.

-Angle necked baby bottles promote feeding in a semi-upright position and are more comfortable for the parent to hold.
+Angle-necked baby bottles promote feeding in a semi-upright position and are more comfortable for the parent to hold.
 Such a feeding pose prevents ear infections, which is good to remember if it happens in the future.

-Because of its bent neck is cleaning and filling this type of baby bottle a little more challenging, but you will get used to it.
+Because of its bent neck is cleaning and filling this type of baby bottle is a little more challenging, but you will get used to it.